Department of Management Science and Statistics

 Department Information

 The disciplines of Management Science and Statistics are integral to modern decision-making processes.
 These interdisciplinary fields emphasize the use of quantitative methods and computers for analyzing, understanding, visualizing, and interpreting data.
 Management Science seeks to provide a rational basis for decision analysis across a broad spectrum of business functions such as production/operations, marketing, finance, human resources, project management, logistics, and supply chain management.
 Statistical methods provide analytical tools for research in high-technology and biomedical industries, insurance, and government agencies.
-The Department also offers a Master of Science degree in Statistics and Data Science, a Doctor of Philosophy degree in Applied Statistics, and a Graduate Certificate in Operations and Supply Chain Management.
+The Department offers a Master of Science degree in Statistics and Data Science, a Doctor of Philosophy degree in Applied Statistics, a Graduate Certificate in Operations and Supply Chain Management, and a Graduate Certificate in Predictive Analytics and Modeling.

 Master of Science Degree in Statistics and Data Science